aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ### 1.2.1.
 Create GitHub Personal Access Token and Store in Secrets Manager

 1. You require a GitHub access token to access the code repository
-2. Instructions on how to create a personal access token are located here: https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line
+2. Instructions on how to create a personal access token are located [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 3. Select the scope `repo: Full control over private repositories`.
 4. Store the personal access token in Secrets Manager as plain text.
 Name the secret `accelerator/github-token` (case sensitive).
    - Via AWS console